Home » Recipes » Dessert » Salted Caramel Cookie Skillet

 Ingredients You’ll Need

 • Chocolate Chip Cookie Dough – To save time, opt for pre-made, store-bought chocolate chip cookie dough.
+We prefer to look for one that contains brown sugar, egg, and vanilla extract.
 Or, if you have the time, make a fresh batch of your favorite chocolate chip cookie dough instead!

 • Caramel Sauce – Again, opt for store-bought canned caramel sauce to keep this recipe simple and quick.
 Or, homemade caramel sauce will taste great, too.

-• Caramel Candy – Chewy caramel candies are also added to the mix.
+• Caramel Candy – We also add chewy caramel candies to the mix.
 If you’ve got the time, homemade caramels are simple to make, but you definitely don’t have to go through all that effort!

-Not only is this caramel cookie skillet a fun dessert to feed a crowd, but it gives you all the taste and texture of freshly baked cookies with half the work!
-Here’s what to do:
+This caramel cookie skillet gives you all the taste and texture of freshly baked cookies with half the work!
+An easy recipe, it’s a fun way to satisfy a crowd.

 1. Prepare.
-To begin, preheat your oven, and grease a large skillet.
+To begin, preheat your oven, and grease a large oven-proof skillet

-2. Form the Base.
-Spread ½ the cookie dough evenly in the bottom of the prepared skillet.
+2. Form the base.
+Spread half the cookie dough evenly in the bottom of the prepared skillet.

-3. Add the Toppings.
-Drizzle ½ the caramel sauce over the dough followed by ½ the pretzels.
+3. Add the toppings.
+Drizzle half the caramel sauce over the dough followed by half of the pretzels.
 Then, arrange the caramel pieces evenly over the dough.

 4. Layer.
 Spread the rest of the dough over the mixture, and top it off with the rest of the pretzels and caramel sauce.